United Natural Foods, Inc. (NYSE:UNFI) Director Sells $292,800.00 in Stock

-United Natural Foods, Inc. (NYSE:UNFI) Director Peter Roy sold 8,000 shares of the stock in a transaction that occurred on Monday, June 28th.
-The stock was sold at an average price of $36.60, for a total value of $292,800.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+United Natural Foods, Inc. (NYSE:UNFI) Director Peter Roy sold 8,000 shares of the company’s stock in a transaction that occurred on Monday, June 28th.
+The shares were sold at an average price of $36.60, for a total value of $292,800.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-United Natural Foods (NYSE:UNFI) last posted its quarterly earnings data on Tuesday, June 8th.
-The company reported $0.94 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.88 by $0.06.
+United Natural Foods (NYSE:UNFI) last released its earnings results on Tuesday, June 8th.
+The company reported $0.94 EPS for the quarter, beating the Zacks’ consensus estimate of $0.88 by $0.06.
+The business had revenue of $6.62 billion for the quarter, compared to analysts’ expectations of $6.81 billion.
 United Natural Foods had a return on equity of 18.27% and a net margin of 0.59%.
-The company had revenue of $6.62 billion during the quarter, compared to analyst estimates of $6.81 billion.
-During the same quarter last year, the company earned $1.40 earnings per share.
-The firm’s quarterly revenue was down 5.9% on a year-over-year basis.
-Research analysts predict that United Natural Foods, Inc. will post 3.52 EPS for the current year.
+The firm’s revenue was down 5.9% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $1.40 earnings per share.
+Sell-side analysts predict that United Natural Foods, Inc. will post 3.49 earnings per share for the current fiscal year.

-Several hedge funds have recently bought and sold shares of the stock.
-Jackson Creek Investment Advisors LLC bought a new position in United Natural Foods in the first quarter valued at $1,104,000.
-CSM Advisors LLC bought a new stake in United Natural Foods during the first quarter worth about $1,023,000.
-Paloma Partners Management Co boosted its holdings in shares of United Natural Foods by 43.1% in the 1st quarter.
-Paloma Partners Management Co now owns 27,946 shares of the company’s stock worth $921,000 after purchasing an additional 8,414 shares in the last quarter.
-Voloridge Investment Management LLC bought a new position in shares of United Natural Foods during the 1st quarter valued at about $1,156,000.
-Finally, D. E. Shaw & Co.
-Inc. purchased a new position in shares of United Natural Foods during the 1st quarter valued at about $16,761,000.
-Institutional investors own 84.62% of the company’s stock.
+Several equities research analysts have issued reports on UNFI shares.
+Northcoast Research upgraded United Natural Foods from a “neutral” rating to a “buy” rating and set a $42.00 target price on the stock in a research report on Friday, June 11th.
+Deutsche Bank Aktiengesellschaft increased their target price on United Natural Foods from $33.00 to $35.00 and gave the stock a “hold” rating in a research report on Monday, June 28th.
+MKM Partners increased their target price on United Natural Foods from $36.00 to $46.00 in a research report on Thursday, March 11th.
+TheStreet upgraded United Natural Foods from a “c” rating to a “b-” rating in a research report on Thursday, March 11th.
+Finally, Zacks Investment Research upgraded United Natural Foods from a “hold” rating to a “buy” rating and set a $44.00 target price on the stock in a research report on Thursday, June 3rd.
+Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and four have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and a consensus price target of $30.33.

 United Natural Foods, Inc, together with its subsidiaries, distributes natural, organic, specialty, produce, and conventional grocery and non-food products in the United States and Canada.
 It operates in two segments, Wholesale and Retail.
 The company offers grocery and general merchandise, produce, perishables and frozen foods, nutritional supplements and sports nutrition, bulk and foodservice products, and personal care items.